zencart/documentation/content/user/products/products_shippable_and_downloadable.md

 </div>

-If a Download Product has either of those settings set any other way, then they count for 2 Products not to be shipped and can mess up shipping costs, especially for Shipping based on Price or Item Count ...
+If a Download Product has either of those settings set any other way, then they count for 2 Products not to be shipped and can mess up shipping costs, especially for Shipping based on Price or Item Count.

-Then, there is the Combo Product ... a Product that is BOTH a Download and a Physical Product ALWAYS ...
+Then, there is the Combo Product: a Product that is BOTH a Download and a Physical Product ALWAYS.

 This is different than a Product that is a Download OR a Physical Product such as a Media Product that you sell as:
 Download MP3
 -- or --
 Send me a CD

-A Product that is a Download OR a Physical Product, is setup like a Normal Product and just the Attribute with the filename is used for the Download ... and the Weight can be put on the Attribute for the Physical Product OR ... the Weight is put on the Product itself with a negative weight on the Attribute with the Download ...
+A Product that is a Download OR a Physical Product, is setup like a Normal Product and just the Attribute with the filename is used for the Download.
+The Weight may be put on the Attribute for the Physical Product, or the Weight may put on the Product itself with a negative weight on the Attribute with the Download.

-I prefer that the Attribute hold the Weight or the Download so the Product does not look moofy with a Negative weight on the Attribute ...
+I prefer that the Attribute hold the Weight.

-**NOTE:** Attribute Weight can be turned off in the Catalog -> Product Type -> EDIT LAYOUT ...
+**NOTE:** Attribute Weight can be turned off in the Catalog -> Product Type -> EDIT LAYOUT.

 Now, back to the Combo Product which is BOTH a Physical Product and a Download at the SAME time ...